-We have been looking at various options to ensure that the design of Astoria truly reflects the requirements of the day to day challenges that our developer community faces when building real-world web applications and services.
+We have been looking at various options to ensure that the design of Entity Framework V2 truly reflects the requirements of the day to day challenges that our developer community faces when building real-world applications and services.
 We would like to start by being as transparent as possible in the design process.
-I wanted to briefly describe how we’ll go about it so you know exactly what you are looking at when reading one of our design-related posts.
+The approach we take will be similar to what you have seen on Astoria Team blog (ADO.NET Data Services), but I wanted to briefly describe how we’ll go about it so you know exactly what you are looking at when reading one of our design-related posts.

 Where are we now?
-The Astoria team is staffed and the engineering effort to build the real product has been kicked-off.
-What this means in practice is that we have a team with developers, testers, program managers, etc., that we have regular design meetings, and that we have a timeline (or more accurately, that we’re required to have a timeline but we’re still working on it :).
+Today marks the first day of engineering for ADO.NET Entity Framework V2.0.
+What this means in practice is that we have a team with developers, testers, program managers, etc., that we have regular design meetings, and that we have a timeline (or more accurately, that we’re required to have a timeline but of course we’re still working on it :).

 Transparency in the design?
 Over the years Microsoft has been opening up the engineering processes incrementally.
 Long ago there were only betas, and that was the only chance to see and give feedback about a product before it shipped.
 Then we started to do Community Tech Previews (CTPs).
 CTPs enabled us to provide bits more often and gather feedback frequently.
-The goal with increasing the transparency of design is to take this one step further: we would like to enable folks that are interested in Astoria to follow the design topics as we discuss them, and have the opportunity to provide feedback right during the time where we are actively discussing a certain aspect and haven’t made a decision yet.
+The goal with increasing the transparency of design is to take this one step further: we would like to enable folks that are interested in Entity Framework version 2 to follow the design topics as we discuss them, and have the opportunity to provide feedback right during the time where we are actively discussing a certain aspect and before we have made a final decision.

 What exactly would we make visible?
 In short, our design process.
 To be more concrete, I’m not talking about some fancy set of specifications.
-What I mean is that as we go through the detailed design of the various aspects of Astoria, we would post in this blog a) the meeting notes from our design meetings (the Astoria team has a design meeting twice a week, plus a lot of impromptu hallway chats), and b) deeper write-ups of specific design challenges where we’d like folks to understand how we’re seeing a problem and provide a channel for deep, detailed feedback.
+What I mean is that as we go through the detailed design of the various aspects of Entity Framework V2, we would post to this blog a) the meeting notes from our design meetings (the team has a design meeting twice a week, plus a lot of impromptu hallway chats), and b) deeper write-ups of specific design challenges where we’d like folks to understand how we’re approaching a problem and provide a channel for deep, detailed feedback.